Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.27
+- Chat context menu "send to channel" now is available for additional channels like guild, party, say etc.
+- There is a new chat context menu entry: send item link to channel.
+There is a sub menu with a list of all items in your bags and all currently equiped items.
+Select an item in that list (as usual with Control + Enter) to open the chat edit box with the channel selected and the item link pasted in the edit box.
+- There is a new sub menu entry for bag items and equipped items in the character menu: Add Link to chat.
+It is opening the chat edit box with the last used channel selected and the item link pasted in the edit box.
+Then add your message text or just send the link via enter.
+- Fixed a bug with action bars (Core > Action bars) and equipment sets
+- Added Bloodthistle to the list of resources for scanning

 ## Changes in Sku r31.26
 - A lot of map fixes for Dragonblight by emilylorange
 - More fixes for German mining resources names